ultrabug/mkdocs-static-i18n/README.md

 The `mkdocs-static-i18n` plugin will detect if you're using `mkdocs-material` and, if its version is at least `7.1.0`, **will enable and configure the site language selector automatically for you** unless you specified your own `extra.alternate` configuration!

+Even better, `mkdocs-static-i18n` will also make it so that changing between languages keeps you on the same page instead of getting you back to the language specific home page!

 If you wish to disable that feature, simply set the `material_alternate` option to `false`:

 ```